nielsdoorn/nielsdoorn.github.io/index.md

 - is integrable in existing courses
 - can be taught from the start of the program

-In the end, all computer science graduates should be ["Test Infected"](http://junit.sourceforge.net/doc/testinfected/testing.htm), a term coined by Martin Fowler to describe the intrinsic motivation to not accept untested software.
+In the end, all computer science graduates should be ["Test Infected"](http://junit.sourceforge.net/doc/testinfected/testing.htm), a term coined by Martin Fowler to describe the intrinsic motivation to not accept untested software (although I prefer the term `Test Obsessed`).
 For this research, I am using Design Research in Education.

 ## Current work